-If you live in Burnley or Pendle and own your own home, you maybe be eligible for a free boiler.
+If you live in our catchment area and own your own home, you may be eligible for a free boiler.

 You must be a home owner.